smartkarma/frontend-guide/docs/native-develop.md

 yarn serve --reset-cache
 ```

-## Note

-If you want to install some native package and it require link you should do `react-native link ${package-name}` do not use `react-native link`.
+?> If you want to install some native package and it require link you should do `react-native link ${package-name}` do not use `react-native link`.

 # Release